 “Immunoassay methods rely on antibodies that recognize, as broadly as possible, the population of HCPs entering the downstream purification process; therefore, the sandwich immunoassay, designed with polyclonal antibodies, is the workhorse of HCP monitoring and quantitation.
 This assay format offers a combination of high sensitivity, specificity, throughput, automation potential, rapid turnaround, quantitative results, and low cost per assay that is unmatched by any other currently available assay technology.” – USP Chapter 1132, 3.
 HCP Immunoassay Methods

 At the same time, HCP ELISA requires a high level of expertise to develop a broadly reactive HCP antibody and then turn it into an accurate, sensitive, specific and robust assay.
-In addition, ELISA does not give information regarding the individual HCPs present in the final drug substance, which HCPs are being recognized, or if the assay is broadly reactive.
+In addition, HCP ELISA does not give information regarding the individual HCPs present in the final drug substance, which HCPs are being recognized, or if the assay is broadly reactive.

 Regulatory agencies around the world have put measures in place to ensure the HCP ELISA used by a sponsor is fit for the purpose of monitoring purification process consistency and product lot release.
 It is advised to employ orthogonal methods such as Antibody Affinity Extraction (AAE™) immunoaffinity chromatography combined with 2D-PAGE and/or Mass Spectrometry (MS) methods to demonstrate antibody coverage to individual HCPs to support that the HCP ELISA is fit-for-purpose.
 Equally important is to qualify the assay for dilution linearity, accuracy and precision.